LaminSanneh/Octobercms-Flexi-Contact-Plugin/README.md

 ###2. injectMainScript
 Lets you optionally include or exclude the main script files in your page.
 This is useful if you want to handle the form events yourself and dont need the functionality in there.

+#Dependencies
+1. Add {% framework %} and {% framework extras %} to your layout or page as the plugin needs it to work

 #**Note**
 > Please note that the default markup provided by the form component relies on bootstrap and it's classes for styling.
 If you rely on it, you must make sure that bootstrap is loaded for it to be properly styled.
 I encourage you to style it using your own custom css to fit the overall style of your website.